Blood Pressure Monitor | Cypress

 AN58304 provides an overview of the analog routing matrix in PSoC® 3 and PSoC 5LP.

 AN58726 is a continuation of basic-level AN57473.
 It describes additional features of the USB Human Interface Device (HID) protocol, including input and output transactions and composite devices, using PSoC® 3 and PSoC 5LP and the PSoC Creator™ USBFS Component.
+A variety of HID devices, including a keyboard with LEDs and a composite device, are used as examples.
+This application note is a prerequisite for the advanced-level AN56377 and AN82072.

 AN58827 discusses how internal trace and switch resistance can affect the performance of a design and how these issues can be avoided by understanding a few basic details about the PSoC® 3 and PSoC 5LP internal analog architecture.